 - Design-a-SAR: Interactive tool that shows predicted SAR performance based on SAR parameters

 - SAR Interferometry and applications, including differential SAR and terrain mapping.

-Synthetic Aperture Radar Fundamentals.
-Description how a SAR works, synthetic aperture imaging, the difference between synthetic and real-aperture imaging, example SAR systems and performances.
-Various SAR modes will be described including stripmap, spotlight and various scan modes.
+- Synthetic Aperture Radar Fundamentals.
+Description of how a SAR works, synthetic aperture imaging, the difference between synthetic and real-aperture imaging, example SAR systems and performances.
+Various SAR modes will be described including strip map, spotlight, and various scan modes.
 Example SAR systems that employ these modes will be described.

-Design-a-SAR.
-An interactive software tool will be used by the class to design a SAR system by setting SAR parameters such as desired resolution, power, acquisition geometry (including height and range), frequency, bandwidth, sampling rates, antenna size/gain, etc. Tool will enforce consistent SAR design constraints presented in class.
-Sensitivity of the resulting SAR data is calculated.
+- Design-a-SAR.
+An interactive software tool will be used by the class to design a SAR system by setting SAR parameters such as desired resolution, power, acquisition geometry (including height and range), frequency, bandwidth, sampling rates, antenna size/gain, etc. The tool will enforce consistent SAR design constraints presented in class.
+The sensitivity of the resulting SAR data is calculated.
 This exercise clearly demonstrates the challenges and trade-offs involved when designing a SAR system for a particular mission.

-SAR Polarimetry.
+- SAR Polarimetry.
 Description of what polarimetry is in general, and how it can be used in the case of SAR.
 Examples of polarimetric SAR systems are described and example applications are presented.
-Single-polarization, dual-polarization and quad-polarization SAR is addressed.
+Single-polarization, dual-polarization, and quad-polarization SAR are addressed.
 Compact polarization is also discussed in the context of SAR.